mahendrareddyakuri/PROJECT/README.md

 # 1️ Running Model

+The system uses the YOLOv8 object detection model for real-time inference.
+A lightweight variant (YOLOv8n) was selected to ensure smooth performance on Jetson hardware while maintaining acceptable detection accuracy.

-The surveillance system is deployed on NVIDIA Jetson with GPU acceleration.
-It integrates object detection and tracking in a real-time pipeline.
+The model is deployed with GPU acceleration (CUDA), allowing the system to process live video streams efficiently.
+The overall pipeline integrates detection, tracking, and alert generation in a continuous loop.

 ### Pipeline Architecture
 - **Input:** Live webcam / video stream via OpenCV